tyfiero/script-o-matic/README.md

 ## 🎯 What is Script-O-Matic?

-Script-O-Matic is a CLI tool that turns your ideas into fully-functional Python scripts.
+Script-O-Matic is a CLI tool that turns your ideas into fully functional Python scripts.
 It uses structured output from the OpenAI API to generate scripts that are both creative and functional, as well as DSPy to refine your query to make it more specific and actionable.
 Check out the /example-scripts folder for some examples of what Script-O-Matic can make, feel free to add to it.

 ## 🚀 Features

-Generate custom Python scripts based on your prompts Get inspiration for script ideas with `--inspo` Automatic package installation
+- Generate custom Python scripts based on your prompts
+- Get inspiration for script ideas with `--inspo`
+- Automatic package installation
-Interactive mode for script refinement
+- Interactive mode for script refinement
-Powered by the latest AI models

 ## 🛠 Installation

-First, make sure you have Python 3.11 or later installed.
+First, make sure you have installed Python 3.11 or later.
 Then, you can install Script-O-Matic using pip:

 ```bash
 pip install scriptomatic